pcarbo/genetic-data-analysis-rcc-1/extras/1kg.md

 *Give, very briefly, some background on the 1000 Genomes Project and the genotype data.*

 These are the steps I took to generate the 1000 Genomes data set.
+Note that all the data processing was accomplished using PLINK, or using UNIX command-line tools such as **cut** and **paste** so all these processing steps were completed very quickly despite the fact that we are working with very large data sets.

 ### Retrieving the genotype data.